GrindPilled/grindpilled.github.io/README.md

 If you have any questions about this Privacy Policy or the game, please reach out via email at bigboss@grindpilled.com and I will be happy to answer!

-Thank you for being part of the GrindPilled community!
+Thank you for being part of this community!